bajamircea/bajamircea.github.io/_posts/2015-10-04-pi-gertduino-start.markdown

 The steps below assume you have:

-- a Raspbery Pi 2, fully workable (power, network, display), running Raspbian
+- A Raspbery Pi 2, fully workable (power, network, display), running Raspbian (I had version 1.1)
-- [a GertDuino board][gertduino]
+- [A GertDuino board][gertduino] (I had revision 5)

 First get and read the [GertDuino manual][manual].

-You would have learned that GertDuino board comes with two Atmel microcontrollers that can be programmed from Raspbery Pi: ATmega328 and ATmega48pa.
+You would have learned that GertDuino board comes with two Atmel microcontrollers that can be programmed from Raspbery Pi: ATmega328p and ATmega48pa.

 The following steps will get to the point where we load a program for each